tianyi-lab/Superfiltering/README.md

 (Feel free to email minglii@umd.edu for any questions or feedback.)

 ## News
-- [2024/02] We updated the repo of Superfiltering, code and data are added.
+- [2024/02] We updated the repo of Superfiltering in which code and data were released.
 - [2024/01] We released the Superfiltering paper!

 ## Contents